bagustris/disertasi-ser/s3_note.md

 - what is X, what is Y
 - what did you have done today, what is your plan for tomorrow
 ---

+2019-06-21:
+- philosophy: the ability to interrupt argumnent.

+---
 2019-06-19:
 - Feature-Level (FL) fusion (also known as “early fusion”) combines features from different modalities before performing recognition.
 - Decision-Level (DL) fusion (also known as “late fusion”) combines the predictions and their probabilities given by each unimodal model for the multimodal model to make the final decision.